FarronF/limerick-council-meetings/meetings/2024/11/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 17th October 2024.md

 September, 2024 setting out proposals for the disposal of freehold interest in

 property at 5 Ash Hill, Kilmallock, Co.
+Limerick.
+---
-Limerick.--- Councillor Carey (PJ) excused himself from meeting while this item was being discussed.
+Councillor Carey (PJ) excused himself from meeting while this item was being discussed.

 Following discussion this Disposal was noted by Members.